Ang3licaValdo/AIandOpenScienceInResearchSoftwareEngineering/rationale.md

 # Second assigment

-This is the file that'll be used to describe the making of the second assigment of the subject, mentioned on the README file, which consists in propogramming the next three points with Python:
+This is the file that'll be used to describe the making of the second assigment of the subject mentioned on the README file, which consists in programming the next three points using Python:

 1. Draw a keyword cloud based on the abstract information.
 2. Create a visualization showing the number of figures per article.
 3. Create a list of links found in each paper.

-To complete this task GROBID was used to obtain the xml file of each pdf that is being analyzed for this assigment, each pdf and each corresponding xml can be found in the 'Papers' folder.
+To complete this task GROBID is used to obtain the xml files of each pdf that is being analyzed for the assigment.

 ## Where to find the Python files

-Each of these files can be found in the folder called '2ndAssigment'.
+There is one python file for each of the three tasks mentioned above.
+Each of these files can be found inside the folder called '2ndAssigment'.

 ## Requirements
 - Having Python installed.